 With the beginning of the season 2018/19 I took over the musical direction of a small but exquisite concert series in the Michaelis Kirche of Klein-Karben.

 It is an established chamber music concert series set in the appealing surrounding of this beautiful church, which also has a marvellous acoustic.
 The first season has been a great success with well-attended concerts, and I am looking forward to concerts ahead in the new season 2019/2020.

 Valentin Keogh is a teacher and musician living in Frankfurt.
 He completed a three-year-training in Alexander technique and works regularly with students from my cello class in one-to-one lessons to refine their posture at the instrument, to find more economic playing movements and to deal with all questions concerning stage presence.
 Since winter term 2018/2019 we have established additional classes on weekends, where we both teach in so called tandem lessons, adding different perspectives and thereby enhancing the classes.

-On a fixed date every week I hold a full class lesson that attends to different topics, for example stage fright, performance training, mental practice, studies of music and style as well as music analysis.
+On a fixed date every two weeks I hold a full class lesson that attends to different topics, for example stage fright, performance training, mental practice, studies of music and style as well as music analysis.

 I also frequently invite guest teachers to some class lessons focus on and deepen various topics.

-At this weekly occasion every student gets the opportunity to play parts of his or her technique programme and subsequently gets a feedback from all participants of the class.
-Since the Corona pandemic we switched to this format only online, which works perfectly.
+At this weekly occasion every student gets the opportunity to play parts of his or her technique programme or a study and subsequently gets a feedback from all participants of the class.